ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 });
 ```

 Now you have the web app and the database defined, but you still need to make sure that the web app can talk to the database.
-This requires three things, a connection string for the web app to use, the necessary permissions for the the web app's assigned identity to access the database, and that the firewall to the SQL Server is opened to allow traffic to access it.
+This requires three things, a connection string for the web app to use, the necessary permissions for the web app's assigned identity to access the database, and that the firewall to the SQL Server is opened to allow traffic to access it.
 Let's start with the connection string.

 The first part, adding a connection string setting to the web app, is normally done by setting the `connectionStrings` property of the web app's `siteConfig` value.
 Unfortunately, trying to reference the SQL Server in the web app configuration would cause a cyclic dependency situation.
 Because of this, you will have to use a separate resource for this, just like you did with the app settings.
 In this case the type is `azure.web.WebAppConnectionStrings`.